mvaled/mvaled.github.io/2014/12/09/apples-and-oranges.rst

 Don't expect me to finish this book.

+.. rubric:: Update of a couple of hours later...

+A few lines below the illustration of matters, they actually say:

+  "The event-driven version of the program interleaves the execution of the three tasks, but in a single thread of control."

+So, let's give it another try.

 .. _apples and oranges: http://en.wikipedia.org/wiki/Apples_and_oranges
 .. _Twisted: http://www.twistedmatrix.com/
 .. _Tornado: http://www.tornadoweb.org/
 .. _Diesel: http://diesel.io/

+..
+   Local Variables:
+   ispell-dictionary: "en"
+   End: